 World Vision works to keep schools safe and free from all forms of violence, such as fistfights, and installs separate latrines for girls and boys to help prevent gender-based violence.
 Fulfilling children’s need for and right to protection gives them the opportunity to develop in all areas, including education.

-Almighty Lord, classrooms should be safe places for children, but it can’t be guaranteed.
+Almighty Lord, classrooms should be safe places for children, but safety can’t be guaranteed.
 Protect children, and help teachers, administrators, and law enforcement officers to remain vigilant against violence.
-Help them to create an environment where students can flourish.
+Help them to create an environment where students can learn and flourish.

 Pray for the protection of children who aren’t attending school.

 Many children can’t attend school because their families depend on their income or the walk to school is too long or dangerous.
-The 120 million children worldwide not enrolled in school are at greater risk for exploitation, child marriage, and lower income-earning potential.
-And because half of the world’s out-of-school children live in conflict-affected countries, they are at an even higher risk of being marginalized.
+The 260 million children worldwide not enrolled in school are at greater risk for exploitation, child marriage, and lower income-earning potential.
+Globally, hourly earnings increase 9% for one extra year of schooling.

 Father God, lay a blanket of protection over children who cannot attend school, especially those whose educations are disrupted by conflict, emergencies, and natural disasters.
-In Your mercy, provide opportunities for learning so that through education they find the hope and skills for a better future.
+In Your mercy, we pray for You to provide opportunities for learning so that through education, children find the hope and skills for a better future.

-Pray for girls growing up in cultures that do not value their education.
+Pray for girls growing up in cultures that don’t value their education.

 Great Provider, we know You created children with a curiosity to learn about their world.
 Give every girl and boy the chance to explore the world through their studies.
 We ask You to raise up godly leaders who will change the way girls and women are treated, opening the possibility for fuller lives and futures filled with promise.